njlr/rs-core-lib/prion/core.md

 * `Flagset& Flagset::operator=(Flagset&& f) noexcept`

 Life cycle operations.
 The flag set can be implicitly constructed from an integer bitmask or a string of character flags.
-(Constructor overloads are supplied for all integer types, including `bool`; these are imposed on us by the need to make `FlagSet(0)` do the right thing in the face of C++'s baroque implicit conversion rules.)
+Constructor overloads are supplied for all integer types, including `bool` (these are imposed on us by the need to make `Flagset(0)` do the right thing in the face of C++'s baroque implicit conversion rules).

 * `void Flagset::allow(Flagset allowed, const char* domain) const`
 * `void Flagset::exclusive(Flagset xgroup, const char* domain) const`